uqbar-dao/dev-suite/readme.md

    nix-build -A urbit
    export URBIT_BIN=$(realpath ./result/bin/urbit)
    ```
-2. Clone the official Urbit repository & add this repository as a submodule.
+2. Clone the official Urbit repository and add this repository as a submodule.
-   This structure is necessary to resolve symbolic links to other desks like base-dev and garden-dev.
+   This structure is necessary to resolve symbolic links to other desks like `base-dev` and `garden-dev`.
    ```bash
    cd ~/git  # Replace with your chosen directory.